evangdesigns/E9-Class-Website/README.md

 ## To get started on the class website

-1. Clone repo
+~~1.
+Clone repo
-1. Change the remote origin to a repo on your cohort's Github organization
+1. Change the remote origin to a repo on your cohort's Github organization~~
 1. Update `data/cohort.json` with student information
 1. Update images with your class's photos
 1. Update `data/tech.json` with your cohort's tech stack